 - Variety.
 Enjoy many different activities to move different muscles, such as power walking for your heart and leg muscles, gardening for arm muscles and sit-ups for abdominal muscles.

 - Balance.
 Because different activities have different benefits, balance your physical activity pattern.
 For overall fitness, choose activities that build cardiovascular endurance, muscular strength, bone strength, balance and flexibility.

 - Moderation.
 Move enough to keep fit without overdoing it.
-At least 30 minutes of moderate physical activity most, and preferably all, days of the week will do.
+At least 30 minutes (60 minutes for children and teens) of moderate physical activity most, and preferably all, days of the week will do.

 Here are 10 ways parents and caregivers can encourage active play:

 - Balance sedentary play (such as reading together) with an activity that requires movement such as tag, jumping rope or hopscotch.

 - When and if children attend a child care center, choose one that makes safe, active play a priority.

 - Set aside time each day for active play together, perhaps tossing a ball, having a dance party or taking a walk after a family meal.

 - Designate an inside and an outside area that's safe, where your child can freely jump, roll and tumble.

 - Encourage children to try a new physical activity.